edadma/kisforth/README.md

 - Cross-platform build system with CMake
 - Shared core library with platform-specific executables
 - Ready for embedded deployment (tested on Raspberry Pi Pico)
+- Optional debug output system with zero overhead when disabled

 ## Architecture